Gilandel/utils-old/README.md

 - FileSystemUtils: All methods to manage files and directories
 - FileUtils: To read, write and compare files
 - StreamUtils: To manage stream files (related to Input/OutputStream)
+- SystemProperties: A list of system properties (like os.name, java.home,...)
 - SystemUtils: To get operating system info

 # utils-log